New, Lost or Damaged School Bus Pass applications

 We can only provide transport help to and from one address and this should be the child's main, permanent address.

 Spare Seat Scheme (Pupils not entitled to free school transport)

 Spare Seat Scheme

-From 2016/17, transport for non-entitled pupils will be provided as part of the spare seat scheme.
 For more information about Gloucestershire County Council's spare seat scheme, please visit the spare seat scheme page.

 Pupils with special educational needs or disabilities

 Children and young people with special educational needs may get help with transport but it is not an automatic right.
 An individual assessment is made of the child's needs and circumstances.